Macronutrient ratios, basal metabolic rate, and killing sugar cravings are three essential dieting principles.

 Do you know that dieting is more important than your workouts?

 Most people go to the gym without having a solid diet plan in place.
-We’re going to fix that problem today with some essential diet tips.
+We’re going to fix that problem today by talking about the following essential dieting principles:

 - Macronutrient ratios;